Schuler Plumbing is Proud to Offer Residential and Commercial Plumbing Services to the City of Big Lake.

 Sand Dunes State Forest — is located in central Sherburne County, about three miles west of Zimmerman and 5 miles north of Big Lake.
 Consists of oak savanna forest and prairie and 2,700 acres of pine plantation on rolling terrain.
 It provides beautiful areas for many recreational activities, such as horseback riding, snowmobiling, snowshoeing, hunting, and swimming, panfishing on Ann Lake, camping and hiking.

 Big Lake Minnesota truly is a great place to live.
-If you want to know more about our plumbing services here in Big Lake, call us.
+If you want to know more about our plumbing services or water heater repair services here in Big Lake, call us.
 We can’t wait to meet you.